Patrick Guerrand-Hermès: Career

-Guerrand-Hermès also has an interest in the arts and culture of Morocco where he has lived for over 50 years, along with oriental arts and horses.
+Guerrand-Hermès also had an interest in the arts and culture of Morocco where he lived for over 50 years, along with oriental arts and horses.
 He bought the estate, called the Ain el Quassimou or Aïn Kassimou, a villa in Marrakesh, in the 1980s.
 This estate was re-developed and is now part of the Palmeraie Polo Club.
 It is used now for events to support charities and foundations throughout Morocco.